avasdao/nxy/docs/src/guide/assets.md

 #### User wallet

-This public key is managed by the Nexaverse application.
+This public key is managed by Nxy application.

 #### Two-factor authentication